sominsomin/Realtime-Audio-Filter-Effekt/README.md

 Compiles the plugin and runs PD with a test patch

 ### make debug_run
-Compiles the plugin with debuggin flags and runs PD within gdb.
+Compiles the plugin with debuggin flags and runs PD within gdb (with realtime mode disabled).
 Also loads the symbol file for the plugin so that gdb properly autocompletes.

 ## Doxygen